Anobiidae

 - Anobiidae's instance of is recorded as taxon[3].

-- Anobiidae's taxon name is recorded as Anobiidae[7].
+- Anobiidae's scientific name is Anobiidae[6].

 - Anobiidae's Commons category is recorded as Anobiidae[7].